arjunsatarkar/hitomezashi/README.md

 ## Usage

+### libhitomezashi

-`hitomezashi.c` and `hitomezashi.h` are the library portion; running `make` will build `libhitomezashi.a` from these.
-See `hitomezashi_cli.c` for an example of how to use it (all relevant code is in `main()`; most of the rest of the file is cumbersome argument parsing).
+This is in the `lib/` directory.
+For example usage, see the Hitomezashi CLI source (all the relevant code is in `main()`; most everything outside that is cumbersome argument parsing).

-`hitomezashi_cli.c` and corresponding header file are the CLI app. `make` will build it; run `./hitomezashi_cli -h` for help.
+Running `make` in the project root will build this as `libhitomezashi.a`.

+### Hitomezashi CLI

+This is in the `cli/` directory.
+It is built by default when `make` is invoked in the project root.
+Run `./hitomezashi_cli -h` for usage info.

-Output of the CLI app is a BMP image; you can convert it to something nicer like a PNG with FFmpeg or similar.
+The output of the CLI app is a BMP image; you can convert it to something nicer like a PNG with FFmpeg or similar.

 Additionally, the output is black and white - you can replace these colours using your tool of choice if desired.

 ## Todos/potential future additions
 - Make a web app version
-- Add documentation using Doxygen to both the library and CLI app
-- Implement nicer argument parsing (I hear there are some nice Rust libraries for this; maybe rewrite the CLI app in that?)
 - Add support for output to PNG/other formats to the CLI app
 - Add support for choosing foreground and background colours